Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

 | Folder Name                             | Description
 |:---                                     |:---
-| `01_dpct_output`                        | Contains output of SYCLomatic tool used to migrate SYCL-compliant code from CUDA code.
-The tool completely migrates code but need manual changes to get functional correctness on given list of hardware.
+| `01_dpct_output`                        | Contains the output of the SYCLomatic tool used to migrate SYCL-compliant code from CUDA code.
+The tool completely migrates code but needs manual changes to get functional correctness on the given list of hardware.
 | `02_sycl_migrated`                      | Contains migrated SYCL code from CUDA code with manual changes.

 ## Prerequisites